sschepanski/MindSpaceOne/README.md

 ## Contributions

-This project analysis was conducted by Dr. Steven Schepanski and represents a comprehensive study into the effects of the Kneipp concept on kindergarten children's health outcomes.
-It is part of the manuscript by Blakeslee et al.
+This project analysis was conducted by **Dr. Steven Schepanski** and represents a comprehensive study into the effects of hypnotherapy and aromatherapy on relaxation outcomes.
+It is part of the manuscript by Bogdanski et al.

 ## License